Primosten panorama

 Raduče beachesRaduče beaches, source:Official website of the Municipality of Primošten

-Mala Raduča beach offers the possibility of outdoor massage and trampolines.
-On Punta Raduča you can enjoy water sports and diving.
+Mala Raduca Beach offers outdoor massage and trampolines.
+You can enjoy water sports and diving at Punta Raduca.

-Velika Raduča exists since 1966 and is 1600 meters long.
-The entrance to the sea is gradual, so is perfect for children and elderly people.
+Velika Raduca has existed since 1966 and is 1600 meters long.
+The entrance to the sea is gradual, so it's perfect for children and elderly people.
 An islet Smokvica is known to have nudist beaches.

-It consist of Primosten Burni/Burnji (owes its name to the northern wind bura) and Primosten Južni.
-Primosten Burni is located in central Dalmatia not far from Šibenik town.
-Primosten Burni borders the towns of Grebaštica, southern Primosten, Primosten and the Zlarin waters.
+The town consists of Primosten Burni/Burnji (which owes its name to the northern wind bura) and Primosten Juzni.
+Primosten Burni is located in central Dalmatia not far from Sibenik town.
+Primosten Burni borders the Grebastica, Primosten Southern, Primosten, and Zlarin waters.

 The center of Primosten Burni is the village of Draga where Jurlinovi Dvori is located.

-Primosten Južni consists of the villages like: Kruševo, Široke, Ložnice, Vezac Gornji, Vezac Donji, Stavor, Vadalj, Grujini, Bratski Dolac.
+Primosten Južni consists of villages like: Krusevo, Siroke, Loznice, Vezac Gornji, Vezac Donji, Stavor, Vadalj, Grujini, Bratski Dolac.

 Today, the people of Primosten wear their folk costumes at celebrations, during holidays, and during the tourist season, not allowing the invaluable treasure of Primosten - the art of sewing lace - to be stolen from oblivion.